juliankyer/song-widget/README.md

 }
 ```

-What's this isomorphic-fetch and babel-polyfill business?
-Not all browsers support the new ```fetch``` API, so we add these to support behind-the-times browsers until they catch up.
+What's this isomorphic-fetch business?
+Not all browsers support the new ```fetch``` API, so we use isomorphic-fetch and babel-polyfill to support behind-the-times browsers until they catch up.

 ### songsReducer.js and rootReducer.js